What is a “LD-friendly” learning setting?

 - Doing jigsaw puzzles.

-- Drawing and painting.
+- Drawing as well as painting.

-- Look at a picture, take it away, and try to remember everything you saw.
+- Look at a picture, take it away; and try to remember everything you saw.

 Brain exercises for ideas and information on working with the ideas of neuroplasticity (or brain plasticity).